-Use a vacuum cleaner, pressurized air, or a small, soft bristled brush to clean.
+Use a vacuum cleaner, or pressurized air to clean.

 A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is as mall pilot air inlet hole about two inches from where the pilot flame comes out of the pilot assembly (see Figure 32).
+There is a small pilot air inlet hole about two inches from where the pilot flame comes out of the pilot assembly (see Figure 32).
 With the unit off, lightly blow air through the air inlet hole.
 You may blow through a drinking straw if compressed air is not available